mastodon-studios/git-tutorial/README.md

 Every time you want to work on the project, you should:

-a.
-Pull the latest changes:
+1. Pull the latest changes:

 Make a directory somewhere in your file system: `mkdir <project-name>`